Sign up for updates from Leigh

-legislative success
+legislative priorities

 CLIMATE and ENVIRONMENT

-ARTS
+ARTS Funding

 I promise to bring my passion for civil rights and freedom to the House every day I am privileged to serve.